-Inpatient programs are an excellent fit for people who have long-standing or more severe addictions.
-Many individuals in this medication have had many relapses and require to be kept away from alcohol and drugs for a longer time.
+Inpatient programs are a good fit for people who have long-standing or more severe addictions.
+Many individuals on this medication have had many relapses and require to be kept away from alcohol and drugs for a longer time.
 Inpatients programs are also sound choices for people who live in safer home environments.

 Robust benefits of IOP

 There are multiple benefits of this effective addiction recovery program that empowers people to lead healthy lives.
 Below are some benefits:

 - Flexible approach towards treatment

 - It offers a greater level of privacy for the patient